Temple University Center City

 Wireless Internet access is available throughout the Temple Center City campus.
 In addition, Ethernet connections and power outlets are located around the perimeter of all lounge and café areas.
 For more information, contact Center City Technology Center, 215-204-1521.

-The following constitute non-credit programs at Temple Center City.
+The following constitute non-credit programs at the Center City campus.
 For detailed information on these programs, see the Special Programs section of this Bulletin.

 Real Estate Institute